3 ways to learn about retail fuel pricing sensitivity

 To understand how important price is to your fuel sales, you really need to understand how your competitors are pricing at any given time.
 Traditionally, this type of research has been done once a day by sending a manager to different sites in the area to survey their prices.

 However, market volatility can affect how often you need to check competitor prices, and this site-by-site method makes it difficult to gather accurate statistical sensitivity.
 For example, if a competitor site changed their price at 9 a.m., but you didn’t conduct your site survey until 4:30 p.m., you’ll think it was the same price all day.
+And if a competitor figures out your surveying patterns, they can – and will – drop their prices shortly after, or implement special events/GPCs to take volume from you at peak traffic time.
 To do an accurate statistical analysis on the impact of price on your fuel sales, it helps to get this data feed multiple times a day, closer to when competitors actually changed their price.

 And remember, when you’re looking at competitor prices, make sure you’re looking at the right competitors.
 Maybe you’re only considering one or two stations as direct competitors, but there could be another site further away that’s affecting your volume levels.